I’m looking for:

 - Please use the state’s online reporting tool to report a business not complying with state COVID-19 directives, including face covering orders.
 Current information on what’s open and allowed in each phase is available on the state’s Safe Start guidance page.

 - Employees can file specific safety complaints with the Washington State Department of Labor and Industries (L&I).
-Instructions on are website.
 Complaints can also be submitted to the L&I DOSH Bilingual Reporting line 800-423-7233 or via e-mail.

 - Visit our Travel Information page for links to local, regional, and international travel websites.